anwarghammam/Anwar-s-Resume/content/event/example/index.md

   postcode: '48309'
   country: United States

 summary: The 37th IEEE/ACM International Conference on Automated Software Engineering (ASE 2022) was held at Oakland Center (OC), MI, USA.
+I had the honor to work as the conference web chair and a student volunteer.
 Role: Committe Member (Web Chair)

 date: '2022-10-10T13:00:00Z'